Saturday, May 24, 2025

 Well, that will come as a surprise to everyone, because a thorough examination of NRW's website showed not a single mention of either 'drone' or 'UAV' - nor a policy relating to same.
 Which is odd, because it has very, very many words about lots of things that you can and can't do at NRW-controlled sites, both by specific location and in general.

 As soon as I arrived home, I filed a FoIA request for a copy of this hidden policy.
-The statutory (i.e. legally-mandated) maximum period of 20 days for a response was, of course, not respected by NRW, who did not provide some (and not all) of the requested information until I sent them a reminder.
+The statutory (i.e. legally-mandated) maximum period of 20 days for a response was, of course, not respected by NRW, who did not provide some of the requested information until I sent them a reminder.
 Full information wasn't provided until a further reminder.

 An associated GDPR request also went beyond the time limit and came with cynical attempts by NRW to claim I'm "not entitled to full copies of original documents, only the personal data within them".
 That's quite a distortion of the law, because that would permit organisations to redact everything except my name and address, which would tell me nothing about how my data is being processed.
 "Copyright" was also used to try and prevent publication - but this has no lawful basis, because there are exemptions to copyright enforcement (e.g. news reporting) - and fails to understand that my personal data belongs to me.